 I have bee

-My inspiration for my eggs came from this…my dads well used watercolor paint tray.
+My inspiration for my Easter egg designs came from this…my dad’s well-used watercolor paint tray.
 He was a very talented painter who sadly is unable to paint anymore.
-My mother gave me his tray last week – many wonderful paintings came from here.
+My mother gave me his tray last week – many wonderful paintings came from this tray.
 You can see some of his work in this past Father’s Day Post!
-Since I am also artistic I did a little painting when I was younger…watching and learning some of his techniques.
-I thought I would try a few to see if they would work on the eggs as well.
+Since I am also artistic and did a little painting when I was younger…watching and learning some of his techniques.
+I thought I would try a few to see if they would work on eggs as well.

 Tip: I found it easier to take the egg carton and turn it upside down, to hold the egg, while I painted.
 My fingers were getting a little messy!

 The Speckled Egg was done in a similar technique.
 Completely cover the egg with paint, dip a small bristle brush in water and sprinkle the water on the egg.
-Watch the pigment dilute as the water hits the egg.
+Watch the pigment become diluted as the water hits the egg.

 As I said, watercolor paint can be hard to control, but one of the cool things about it is the interesting effects it creates when the colors bleed together.
 For the Bleeding Egg (looks a little tie-dyed) I first dipped the entire egg in water, then dabbed the egg with heavy pigment.
 It takes a few minutes, but the colors begin to bleed together.
 Add additional paint and colors as needed.

 Hope you are inspired to decorate your eggs creatively this Easter!